tutumcloud/support-docs/changelog/tutum_0.14.0.md

 ## Added

 - **New Stream API** announced, starting with an endpoint to stream [Tutum Events](https://docs.tutum.co/v2/api/?python#tutum-event).
 Support in the [Tutum Python SDK](https://docs.tutum.co/v2/api/?python#listen-to-new-tutum-events) has been added.
-[Learn more](http://blog.tutum.co/2015/04/07/presenting-tutum-stream-api/).
+[Learn more](http://blog.tutum.co/2015/04/07/presenting-tutum-stream-api/)

-- **Service discovery using names as hostnames** to allow containers to resolve any other container or service in the same stack or another stack without the need for links.
-[Learn more](https://support.tutum.co/support/solutions/articles/5000012181-service-discovery-and-links).
+- **Service discovery using names as hostnames** to allow containers to resolve any other container or service in the same or different stack without the need for links.
+[Learn more](https://support.tutum.co/support/solutions/articles/5000012181-service-discovery-and-links)

   ![](http://s.tutum.co.s3.amazonaws.com/changelog/service_discovery.png)